jackyzha0/quartz/content/notes/movie-list.md

 - fistful of dollars
 - magnificent seven
 - godfather
-- the passion of joan of arc
 - paris texas
 - the deer hunter
 - rio bravo
-- le samourai
 - schindlers list

 tarantinos faves